umccr/htsget-rs/htsget-search/README.md

 cargo bench -p htsget-search --all-features
 ```

-Alternatively if you are using `cargo-criterion` and want a machine readable JSON output, run:
+Alternatively if you are using `cargo-criterion` and want a machine-readable JSON output, run:

 ```sh
 cargo criterion --bench search-benchmarks --message-format=json -- LIGHT 1> search-benchmarks.json